 B) Impact of Reinsurance Ceded.
-Where reinsurance is ceded for all or a portion of the contracts, both components in the above general description (and thus the Aggregate Reserve) shall be determined net of any reinsurance treaties that meet the requirements of the NAIC Life and Health Reinsurance Agreements Model Regulation.
+Where reinsurance is ceded for all or a portion of the contracts, both components in the above general description (and thus the Aggregate Reserve) shall be determined net of any reinsurance treaties that are eligible for reinsurance credit under the NAIC Life and Health Reinsurance Agreements Model Regulationmeet the requirements for statutory accounting as reinsurance.